Air NZ axes Los Angeles to London route, adds New York

 READ MORE:

-• Flight check: Flying from Nelson to Christchurch with Air New Zealand
+•Premium: Air New Zealand Big Apple plan full of ambition - London cuts a victim of competition

-• Premium - Air New Zealand's battle back from Dreamliner engine debacle
+• Premium: Air New Zealand's battle back from Dreamliner engine debacle

+•Premium: Air New Zealand zeroing in on non-stop flights from Auckland to New York

 • Air NZ flight from Auckland to San Francisco diverted to Hawaii with 'engineering issue'